techidaily/site-some-skills/source/_posts/transformative-tips-how-iphones-elevate-the-road-trip-experience.md

 ![Ford Mustang Mach-E app open to vehicle control page.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/img_d52e813ef024-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6xGqSETroqA?si=4C1GPgXi-AksR_oO" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Many cars that allow you to forego keys and use your phone instead come with safeguards should your phone die, normally in the form of numerical key codes to unlock doors and start the car.
 Anyone with a car able to take advantage of this technology definitely should, as unlocking and starting your car with a single tap can save plenty of time and hassle.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gSKkJrJ57EA?si=WDOmInPE9EgQa_tB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 4  Locate the Best Fuel Prices and EV Chargers